mozilla/skywriter/docs/embedding/index.html.markdown

 The [Bespin startup options][2] are documented.

-As of the time of writing Bespin does not allow multiple elements in a page to become Bespin editors - there can only be one.
-We expect this restriction to be removed soon.
+Bespin does not allow multiple elements in a page to become Bespin editors - there can only be one.

 [1]: http://json.org/ "The JSON Spec"
 [2]: bespinoptions.html "Start-up option documentation"